adsabs/adsabs.github.io/search/_posts/2015-02-09-search-syntax.md

 We provide some shortcuts, some options and some hints.

-##Preformatted Fielded Searches##
+##Preformatted Fielded Searches

-Above the search box we supply shortcuts to 6 frequently used searches and 3 operators (the operators are explained in
+Above the search box we supply shortcuts to 6 frequently used searches and 3 operators (the operators are explained in the [Smart Searches section below.]
+(2015-02-09-search/second-order.md)  Simply click on the field that you wish to search and enter your search term in provided format (generally between the supplied quotation marks.)
+You may string several search terms together.
+For instance is you want to find articles which include John Huchra as an author in the Astrophysical Journal  and were published between 1980 and 1990, you can use the preformatted fields to generate the query below:
+(IMAGE TO COME)

+##Manually entering a fielded search

 * to search for an *author*, enter **author:&ldquo;huchra,j"**
 * to search for *multiple authors*, enter **author:("huchra,j" "geller,m")**
 * to search for a *first author*, enter **author:&ldquo;^huchra,j"**
 * to search for a *year or year range*, enter **year:1995** or **year:1995-2000**
 * to search for a *phrase*, enclose it in quotations: **"primordial black holes"**

-## Fielded Searches

-*FIELD* : [*QUERY*]

-The list of searches shown above were examples of fielded searches.
-Fielded searches ensure that the correct database fields are queried for your results.
-Queries without fields will search in the article metadata and the full-text, which might return irrelevant results.

-Some more example searches:

- * "dark matter" -LHC
- * title:"QSO" year:1995-2000
- * arXiv:1012.5859
- * doi:10.1086/345794
- * bibcode:2003AJ....125..525J

 ###Available Fields
+This is a list of fields currently available in the ADS and the preferred search format.

 Field Name   | Search Field Syntax         | Example                 | Notes
 ------------ | --------------------------- | ----------------------- | --------------